Introduction

 Projects

 As previously mentioned, as I go through the lectures, I will pick out key concepts and ideas I would like to re-create or prove.
-All the coding is done in Rust, where I started off using nannou, but transfered to using rust-gpu, which allowed me to write efficient GPU shader code using Rust.
+All the coding is done in Rust, where I started off using nannou, but transferred to using rust-gpu, which allowed me to write efficient GPU shader code using Rust.
 Why Rust?
-Well, it is the language I am most profound in, and in addition it is memory safe and has really great architectural concepts.
+Well, it is the language I am most proficient in, and in addition it is memory safe and has really great architectural concepts.
 All my code will be open-sourced on GitHub